EndPointCorp/end-point-blog/2010/09/28/debugging-jquery.html.md

 A recent reskin project for a client requires that we convert some of their old Prototype code to jQuery as well as create new jQuery code.
 I have not done much with converting Prototype to jQuery and I felt like my debugging tools for JavaScript were under par.
-So this morning I set out to find what was available for jQuery and I found this [article](http://msdn.microsoft.com/en-us/scriptjunkie/ee819093.aspx) on the subject.
+So this morning I set out to find what was available for jQuery and I found this [article](https://msdn.microsoft.com/en-us/magazine/ee819093.aspx) on the subject.

-I've used Firebug for some time now, but was unaware of some of the supporting plugins that would certainly help with debugging JavaScript.
+I’ve used Firebug for some time now, but was unaware of some of the supporting plugins that would certainly help with debugging JavaScript.
 Some of the plugins and methods found in the article that I found immediately helpful were:

 - **FireFinder**: Makes it quite easy to verify that the selector values in your code are correct and that the proper elements are returned.
 I was able to immediately pinpoint problems with my selectors and this brought to light why certain events were not firing.